 Financial Information

 Having a transplant can have an impact on your finances.
-It is important for you to know this and plan ahead.
-Your income may change and you may have new expenses.
-Every situation is unique.
 Use the following information as a guide to see if there are opportunities for financial support.

 Transplant patients may be eligible for financial help from sources such as: